Israel Strikes 40 Gaza Targets As Hamas Claims Killing Of Israeli Soldiers

 Date

-(MENAFN- IANS) Jerusalem/Gaza, Aug 18 (IANS) The Israeli army has announced that it had bombed 40 targets in the central Gaza Strip as Hamas claimed its militants had killed and wounded some Israeli soldiers south of Gaza City.
+JERUSALEM/GAZA, Aug 18 (NNN-XINHUA) – The Israeli army announced yesterday that, it had bombed 40 targets in the central Gaza Strip, as Hamas claimed its militants had killed and wounded some Israeli soldiers south of Gaza City.

-Israeli military spokesperson Avichay Adraee said in a press statement on Saturday that Israeli aircraft raided 40 "terrorist targets" in the Gaza Strip over the past few hours, including military buildings, weapons depots, and others, Xinhua news agency reported.
+Israeli military spokesperson, Avichay Adraee, said in a press statement that, Israeli aircraft raided 40“terrorist targets” in the Gaza Strip, over the past few hours, including military buildings, weapons depots, and others.

-In a separate statement, the Israeli army called on residents of the Maghazi refugee camp in the central Gaza Strip to evacuate immediately due to the firing of rockets towards Israel.

-He added that the evacuation order was issued due to Hamas' continuous firing of rockets from these areas, stressing that the army would act forcefully and immediately.

-Meanwhile, the al-Qassam Brigades, the armed wing of Hamas, claimed on Saturday that its militants had killed and wounded some Israeli soldiers south of Gaza City.
+Meanwhile, the al-Qassam Brigades, the armed wing of Hamas, claimed yesterday that, its militants had killed and wounded some Israeli soldiers south of Gaza City.

 “Our militants detonated two bombs in two army jeeps in the vicinity of the University College in the Tal al-Hawa neighbourhood, south of Gaza City,” it said in a press statement.